antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 )
 ```

-The method requires name of the node type, and requires it to be unique.
+This method requires a unique name of the node type.
 We can also specify category, parent classes, layer and abstract fields.
 Follow the documentation of the class for more details.